Dr George Marcells

 - Dr Marcells returned to Sydney in 1999 where he set up Practice as an ENT and Facial Plastic Surgeon.

 Dr Marcells has studied for more than 18 years to achieve his highly specialised surgical qualifications.
-He has been in practice for over 15 years as an Ear, Nose and Throat Surgeon and Facial Plastic Surgeon.
+He has been in practice for over 20 years as a Specialist Ear, Nose and Throat Surgeon and Facial Plastic Surgeon.

 He is a Fellow of the Royal Australasian College of Surgeons (FRACS) and a Member of the Australian Society of Otolaryngology, Head and Neck Surgery (ASOHNS).

-He is the former President of the Australasian Academy of Facial Plastic Surgery and is the Australian representative for the International Federation of Facial Plastic Surgery Societies (IFFPSS).
+He is the past President of the Australasian Academy of Facial Plastic Surgery (having been President for 6 years from 2012 – 2018) and is the Australian representative for the International Federation of Facial Plastic Surgery Societies (IFFPSS).

 Dr Marcells has been a Visiting Medical Officer at Sydney Hospital since 1999 and at Prince of Wales Hospital since 2008.

-He has been a Facility Director at Bondi Junction Private Hospital and About Face since 2001.
+He has been a Facility Director at Bondi Junction Private Hospital and About Face from 2001 – 2016.

 Dr Marcells brings this education, knowledge and experience gained locally and internationally to his practice of Facial Plastic Surgery.